Adthrawn/kashiyukabot/README.md

  - image_dir - path to where the images are stored
  - hastags - the hashtags to include with the post

-At the moment, you should only need the following python libraries
+At the moment, you should only need the following python libraries.
+Install these via pip

  - oauthlib
  - requests
  - requests-oauthlib
  - configparser
- - python3-magic

 You run the script by executing the main.py file